DeSantis blasts FDA for halting drugs ineffective on omicron

 TALLAHASSEE, Fla.
 (AP) — Florida Gov. Ron DeSantis vowed Tuesday to fight a decision from federal health regulators to block two coronavirus antibody treatments after the drugs were found to be ineffective against the widespread omicron variant.

-The Republican governor’s comments come a day after the U.S. Food and Drug Administration moved to revoke emergency authorization for antibody drugs from Regeneron and Eli Lilly.
+The Republican governor’s comments come a day after the U.S. Food and Drug Administration moved to revoke emergency authorization for the antibody drugs from Regeneron and Eli Lilly.
 The drugs, which were purchased by the federal government and administered to millions of Americans, had become a centerpiece of DeSantis’ coronavirus response as he resisted vaccine mandates and other safety measures.

-The governor did not elaborate on how he plans to oppose to the FDA decision.
+The governor did not elaborate on how he plans to oppose to the decision from the FDA, which has sole authority over drug regulation in the U.S.

 The FDA announcement was expected, as both drugmakers have said the treatments are less able to target omicron because of its mutations.
 In updated drug labeling released Monday, the FDA said omicron appears 1,000-fold less vulnerable to Regeneron’s drug and nearly 3,000-fold less vulnerable to Lilly’s drug.

 DeSantis has risen to prominence within the Republican Party through his constant criticism of President Joe Biden and White House virus policy.
-The governor, who is running for reelection and considered to be eyeing a 2024 presidential run, has heavily promoted the monoclonal antibody treatments at infusion sites and during news conferences.
+The governor, who is running for reelection and considered to be eyeing a 2024 presidential run, has heavily promoted the monoclonal antibody treatments at infusion sites and during public appearances.

-At a news conference Tuesday, DeSantis referenced anecdotal cases in which people were helped by the monoclonal antibody treatments and said it was “reckless” to block the drugs without additional studies.
+At a news conference Tuesday, DeSantis referenced anecdotal cases in which people were helped by the monoclonal antibody treatments and said it was “reckless” to block the drugs.

 “People have a right to access these treatments, and to revoke it on this basis is just fundamentally wrong and we’re going to fight back,” DeSantis said at a news conference.